Create matrix visualizations in Power BI

 Cross-highlighting with matrix visuals

-With the Matrix visual, you can select any elements in the matrix as the basis for cross-highlighting.
-Select a column in a Matrix and that column is highlighted, as are any other visuals on the report page.
-This type of cross-highlighting has been a common feature of other visuals and data point selections, so now the Matrix visual offers the same function.
+With the matrix visual, you can select any elements in the matrix as the basis for cross-highlighting.
+Select a column in a matrix and Power BI highlights the column, as does any other visuals on the report page.
+This type of cross-highlighting has been a common feature of other visuals and data point selections, so now the matrix visual offers the same function.

 Copying values from Power BI for use in other applications

-Your matrix or table may have content that you'd like to use in other applications, like Dynamics CRM, Excel, and even other Power BI reports.
-With the Power BI right-click, you can copy a single cell or a selection of cells onto your clipboard, and paste into the other application.
+Your matrix or table may have content that you'd like to use in other applications: Dynamics CRM, Excel, and other Power BI reports.
+With the Power BI right-click, you can copy a single cell or a selection of cells onto your clipboard.
+Then, paste them into the other application.

 To copy the value of a single cell, select the cell, right-click, and choose Copy value.
 With the unformatted cell value on your clipboard, you can now paste it into another application.